Paleogenomics/IBDGem/README.md

 -N (STR)      <name of individual in Pileup (default: PU_ID)>
 -S (FILE)     <file containing subset of samples in panel to
-               compare the sequencing data against; one line per sample -M (INT)      <maximum estimated coverage of Pileup data (default: 20)>
+               compare the sequencing data against; one line per sample (default: compare against all samples in genotype panel)> -M (INT)      <maximum estimated coverage of Pileup data (default: 20)>
 -D (FLOAT)    <down-sample to this fold-coverage depth>
 -O (STR)      <path to output directory (default: output to current directory)>